paulovieira/plotly-for-app/readme.md

 ./node_modules/.bin/webpack --watch --display-chunks
 ```

-The default bundle size is around 7.8mb.
+The default bundle size is around 7.8mb (development mode).

+Steps to reduce the size:

+1) edit `node_modules/plotly.js/lib/index.js`

-1) in `node_modules/plotly.js/lib/index.js`, only require the modules/plot types that are really needed
+Only require the modules/plot types that are really needed.
 This can bring the bundle size to around 2.5mb

+2) edit `node_modules/plotly.js/src/core.js`

-2) in `node_modules/plotly.js/src/core.js`, comment the requires not used (example: "require('./components/fx')")
+Comment the modules that don't aren't being used (example: "require('./components/fx')").
 This can bring the bundle size to around 2.0mb

-3) in `node_modules/plotly.js/src/plot_api/plot_api.js`, comment "require('../plots/polar/legacy')"
+3) edit `node_modules/plotly.js/src/plot_api/plot_api.js`

+Comment "require('../plots/polar/legacy')"

 This can bring the bundle size to around 1.9mb

+## Alternative approach to commenting the plotly.js source code

+In webpack.config.js we can use 'null-loader' for the modules we want to ignore.

+TODO:
-TODO: use the webpack visualizer
+- use the webpack visualizer
-TODO: output as lib
+- output as lib